STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • Our tariffs and charges under this contract are based on our price plans available to you at the point in time when you contract with us.
 We vary our plans and promotions from time to time.
 Our published prices are inclusive of some regulated charges from SP Group (such as recurring MSS charges, Use of System charges), transmission losses, carbon tax, and goods and services tax (GST).

-• We will bill you for any ad-hoc charges stipulated in this contract or imposed by SP Group should it apply to you (for example, meter installation charge, meter testing charge, account closure charge, meter reading and data management charge if monthly usage is lower than 60 kWh).
-A deduction failure fee of $1.09 (incl. of 9% GST) will be levied on each GIRO or recurring card deduction failure.
-If you have chosen paper to receive paper bills instead of the e-bill option, a paper bill fee of $3.27 (incl. of 9% GST) per bill will be applicable.
+• We will bill you for any ad-hoc charges stipulated in this contract or imposed by SP Group should they apply to you (for example, meter installation charges, meter testing charges, account closure charges, and meter reading and data management charges if monthly usage is lower than 60 kWh).
+A deduction failure fee of $1.09 (inclusive of 9% GST) will be levied on each GIRO or recurring card deduction failure.
+If you have chosen to receive paper bills instead of the e-bill option, a paper bill fee of $3.27 (inclusive of 9% GST) per bill will be applicable.
+If you choose to pay by cheque, please note that a bank fee of $0.82 (inclusive of 9% GST) is applicable for each cheque deposited into a bank account, and we will bill you this fee in the next bill.

 • If there are any changes to the GST rate, we will bill you at the revised prices based on the new GST rate starting from its effective date as announced by the relevant authority.